wpilibsuite/SystemCoreTesting/AdvantageScope.md

 - Improved handling of coordinate systems for FTC compatibility
 - Improved color options for robot bumpers
 - Added partial support for 2D mechanisms on the YZ axis of 3D robots
+- Added support for unit conversion with byte values
 - Added support for 3D view antialiasing
 - Renamed odometry tab to "2D Field" for consistency & accuracy
 - Reorganized menu bar for consistency across platforms